metrorailings/OwlBlog/content/posts/postseason-review-texans.md

 ### Is the offensive coordinator or the head coach a chess player when it comes to offense?

+No.

 ***

 ### How many elite pass rushers are on this team?

+Only one - **_JJ Watt_**.
+As Rivers McCown has noted time and time again in his articles about the Texans this year, nobody else on Houston has adequately stepped up as a dominant pass rusher.
+Jacob Martin and Whitney Mercilus have shown flashes of brilliance, but neither have been consistent.

 ***

 ### How many different vectors does the team feature on offense?

+The Texans feature a number of different vectors.
+Their top receiver is **_DeAndre Hopkins_**.
+His AP All-Pro designation this year speaks for itself. **_Will Fuller_** also counts as a vector, given his role as the team's main deep threat.
+Even though Fuller is a basket case when it comes to injury, his presence on offense makes a serious difference - statistical downturns have been documented when Fuller is missing in action.
+Even though Fuller will be sidelined for the Wild Card game, I'm still counting him as a vector as he may be a factor in the games going forward.

+When it comes to the ground game, the Texans are pretty productive with the combo of **_Carlos Hyde_** and **_Duke Johnson_**.
+Duke Johnson provides more versatility in the passing game whereas Carlos Hyde has been a workhorse, rushing the ball for over 1000 yards on 245 rushes.
+And we can't forget about **_Deshaun Watson_** and his ability to scramble as well.
+In fact, the success of their ground game can be partly traced to teams having to honor Watson's ability to run with the ball.

 ***